Writing for liberation exercise: Subtext and hints

 Mexican movements create artistic, poetic, powerful, and creative posters to build events and support causes.
 A lot of symbolism and references to Indigenous culture are used.
 Below are just a few of some of the awesome posters used by organizations over the past year.
 No fearful, nor obedient, nor submissive - It's women's time Unity...
 Continue Reading →

-Writing for liberation exercises: Stop working for a bit
+Writing for liberation exercises: Stop work mode and task mode for a bit

 With the pressure to get all the many many tasks done and with most people writing on the side, on top of actual paid work, it can be very easy to slip into task mode as well while writing.
 We only have an hour or two and we want to get as much done as...
 Continue Reading →